Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: N-dimensional RoPE

-\paragraph{Case 1: $\left\lfloor \tfrac{d}{2} \right\rfloor = N$} In this case, selecting $N$ generators from a MASA of $\mathfrak{so}(n)$ is equivalent to choosing a basis.
-Such a basis ensures both commutativity and independence, thus satisfying all constraints and proving Theorem~\ref{the1}.
+\paragraph{Case 1: \(\left\lfloor \tfrac{d}{2} \right\rfloor = N\)} In this case, selecting \(N\) generators from a MASA of \(\mathfrak{so}(d)\) amounts to choosing a full basis of the MASA.
+Such a basis guarantees mutual commutativity and linear independence, thereby fulfilling Conditions 1–3 in Theorem~\ref{thm:constraints} and proving Theorem~\ref{the1}.

-To construct such a basis, we use the \textbf{maximal toral subalgebra}, which decomposes $\mathbb{R}^N$ into orthogonal 2D subspaces, each represented by a non-overlapping $2 \times 2$ rotation matrix.
-The matrix exponential of this basis yields the standard ND RoPE:
+A concrete realization of this construction is the \emph{maximal toral subalgebra}, which decomposes \(\mathbb{R}^{2N}\) into \(N\) orthogonal 2D planes.
+Each basis element corresponds to an independent planar rotation, represented by a non-overlapping \(2 \times 2\) skew-symmetric matrix.
+The matrix exponential of their weighted sum then yields the standard \(N\)-dimensional RoPE:

 This proves Theorem~\ref{the2}.